Ludovic Hubler

-Ludovic Hubler is a French traveller, most famous for his 5-year tour of the world completed entirely by hitchhiking (car, boat, etc.).
-He wrote the travel book Le Monde en stop, rewarded by the 2010 Pierre Loti award.
+Ludovic Hubler is a French traveller and author.
+He achieved notoriety for his five-year long tour of the world, completed entirely by hitchhiking.
+He wrote the travel book Le Monde en stop, and later received the 2010 Pierre Loti Award.

 Biography

 Childhood

-Born on September 11, 1977, Ludovic Hubler is the son of Monique and Jacques Hubler, and is the brother of the consultant Eric Hubler and the photographer Marc Hubler.
+Ludovic Hubler was born on 11 September 1977, the son of Monique and Jacques Hubler.
+He is the brother of the consultant Eric Hubler and the photographer Marc Hubler.
 Passionate about football and geography, he grew up in Wasselonne and Obernai in the Alsace region in eastern France.
 In June 2002, he graduated from EM Strasbourg Business School with a Master of Science in Management.

 Tour of the world by hitchhiking

-At the end of his Master's program, believing that discovering the realities of the world was a valuable pre-requisite to entering the work world, Ludovic Hubler decided to start a tour of the world using hitchhiking as his only means of transportation.
+At the end of his master's program, believing that discovering the realities of the world was a valuable pre-requisite to entering the work world, Ludovic Hubler decided to start a tour of the world using hitchhiking as his only means of transportation.

-This adventure, which he baptized his, "life Phd", lasted 5 years during 2003-2008.
-From "sail-boat hitchhiking" to cross the Atlantic and the Pacific, to "ice breaker hitchhiking" to reach Antarctica; from crossing the Sahara desert or visiting countries as notorious as Colombia and Afghanistan, Ludovic used his thumb in all kinds of improbable and difficult to imagine situations.
+This adventure, which he baptized his, "life PhD", lasted 5 years during 2003-2008.
+From "sail-boat hitchhiking" to cross the Atlantic and the Pacific, to "ice breaker hitchhiking" to reach Antarctica; from crossing the Sahara Desert or visiting countries as notorious as Colombia and Afghanistan, Ludovic used his thumb in all kinds of improbable and difficult to imagine situations.

 His encounters were as numerous as they were diverse.
-Among the most striking is his meeting with the 14th Dalai Lama, who received him in his hometown Dharamshala (India) in 2007 but so were some of the thousands of students in all corners of the world with whom he shared his story.
+Among the most striking were his meeting with the 14th Dalai Lama, who received him in his hometown of Dharamshala (India) in 2007, and some of the thousands of students in all corners of the world with whom he shared his story.

-Totalling the 5 years, the 170,000 kilometers travelled, the 59 countries visited, the hundreds of lectures given and recalling gratitude for the help of over 1,300 drivers gives an idea of the richness of Ludovic's trip - an adventure that was shared on a daily basis with pediatric cancer patients at the Hospital of Strasbourg, back home in Strasbourg, France.
+Over the course of 5 years, the 170,000 kilometers travelled, the 59 countries visited, the hundreds of lectures given, and his gratitude for the help of over 1,300 drivers give an idea of the richness of Ludovic's trip - an adventure that was shared on a daily basis with pediatric cancer patients at the Hospital of Strasbourg, back home in Strasbourg, France.